28 Jan 5 Common Apprenticeship Interview Questions + Case Study

 5 Common Apprenticeship Interview Questions + Case Study

-You have written the perfect CV and cover letter and now you are only one step away from securing your dream apprenticeship.
+You have written the perfect CV and cover letter and now you are only one step away from securing your dream apprenticeship at the interview.
 No matter how old you are, interviews can be scary.
 They can make you feel nervous and anxious.
 Yet if you go to an interview prepared as best you can, you have every chance of succeeding.

-To help you prepare, we’ve put together a list of the most common apprenticeship interview questions, as well as some advice on how best to answer them.
+To help you prepare, we’ve put together a list of the most common apprentice interview questions, as well as some advice on how best to answer them.

 1. Tell us a bit about yourself